abdulrahman305/bicep-deploy/README.md

 ## Inputs

+The inputs for this action provide flexibility and control for managing deployment operations and resources in Azure.
+By combining inputs like `type`, `operation`, and `scope`, workflows can be configured to handle a variety of scenarios, from deploying individual resources to managing comprehensive deployment stacks.
+Inputs such as template-file, parameters-file, and tags allow for easy customization of deployment configurations and metadata.
+Advanced features, including `actions-on-unmanaged-resources` and "What If" analysis, ensure deployments are predictable and secure.
+These options make it simple to integrate Azure resource management into CI/CD workflows.

 | Name                                 | Description                                                         | Allowed Values                                                                                                                                   |
 | ------------------------------------ | ------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------ |
 | `type`                               | Specifies the execution type.                                       | `deployment`, `deploymentStack`                                                                                                                  |